canonical/redis-k8s-operator/DEVELOPMENT.md

-# redis-operator

-## Description

-The [Redis](https://www.redis.io/) operator provides in-memory data structure store, used as a database, cache, and message broker.
-This repository contains a [Juju](https://jaas.ai/) Charm for deploying Redis on Kubernetes clusters.

-This charm does not support Redis clustering capabilities.

-## Setup, build and deploy
+# Setup, build and deploy

 A typical setup using [snaps](https://snapcraft.io/), for deployments to a [microk8s](https://microk8s.io/) cluster can be done using the